-Some keyboards are provided with multimedia keys which enable the user to easily operate special multimedia functions of the computer.
-For example, the keyboard of the Apple Mac mini is provided with a key to open the DVD drive.
+Some keyboards are provided with multimedia keys through which it is possible to comfortably operate special multimedia functions of the computer.

-Compared to standard keyboards, Sun desktops and servers are provided with separate keys (Solaris Shortcut Keys) to operate special system functions.
-These keys can be used at the console after enabling the keyboard mode for Sun desktops and servers.
-If the console only has a standard keyboard available, several key combinations are provided to emulate Solaris Shortcut Keys (see page 77).
+In contrast to standard keyboards, Sun desktops and servers offer separate keys (Solaris Shortcut Keys) to operate special system functions.
+After enabling, the Solaris Shortcut Keys can be used at the console.
+If the console only provides a standard keyboard, several key combinations can be applied to emulate the Solaris Shortcut Keys (see page 83).